ChaserSystems/terraform-aws-discriminat-eni/examples/retrofit/README.md

-# discrimiNAT, ENI architecture, retrofit example
+# DiscrimiNAT, ENI architecture, retrofit example

-Demonstrates how to retrofit discrimiNAT egress filtering in a pre-existing VPC, for chosen zones.
+Demonstrates how to retrofit DiscrimiNAT egress filtering in a pre-existing VPC, for chosen zones.

 ## Example